-Psychologists are specialists in human behaviour and use therapeutic strategies to create change in our lives.
-A Clinical Psychologist will have a Masters or Doctorate Degree in Clinical Psychology, which includes specialised practical training in Mental Health.
+Psychologists are experts in human behaviour and use therapeutic strategies to create change in our lives.
+A Clinical Psychologist will have a Masters or Doctorate Degree in Clinical Psychology, which includes practical training in Mental Health.
 A Psychiatrist is a medically trained doctor who has done specialist training in Mental Health.
 A Counsellor is a specialist in supportive therapy to assist people to explore, interpret and resolve issues of a personal or social nature.
 At Creating Change all our counsellors have a Masters Degree in Counselling.

 What should I do if I am in need of immediate help in a case of emergency?

 Unfortunately we are not an emergency service.
 If you are experiencing a situation that requires immediate attention please contact 000 or your nearest hospital.
 Alternatively if you would like to speak to someone outside of your appointment time you can contact Lifeline on 131 114.